Have you decided to switch to natural pet care products?

 4) Don’t assume that anything “natural” is also safe.

 Natural and safe are not synonymous and a lot of people mistakenly think that natural ingredients are safe ingredients.
 This couldn’t be further from the truth.
-Many natural substances are irritating and some even highly toxic.
+Many natural substances are irritating and some are even highly toxic.
 For example, citrus oils are phototoxic.
-When applied on the skin undiluted or not diluted properly and then exposed to UV light, they can cause damage to the skin that can look like a rash or even sunburn.
+When applied to the skin undiluted or not diluted properly and then exposed to UV light, they can cause damage to the skin that can look like a rash or even sunburn.